sandv123/air-pollution-analytics/README.md

 ## Goal of the project

-This is a project to build data vehicles, that would allow for analyzis of the root causes of air polition in Belgrade, RS .
+This is a project to build data vehicles, that would allow for analyzis of the root causes of air pollution in Belgrade, RS .
 Main goal is for me to get my hands as dirty as I can with the insides of Databricks, Spark, SQL, Python, and everything else associated with the profession of Data Engineer.

 ### Features of Databricks